 With respect to land sales revenues, we periodically elect to sell parcels of land or lots.
 These land and lot sales are generally outright sales of specified land parcels with cash consideration due on the closing date, which is generally when performance obligations are satisfied.
 Land sale contract assets consist of cash from closed land sales in transit or held in escrow for our benefit, which is typically received within two days of closing on the land sale.
 Land sale contract assets are classified as receivables in the consolidated balance sheets.
 Land sale contract liabilities consist of customer deposit liabilities related to land parcels under contract for sale.
-There were no land sale contract assets or liabilities at May 31, 2022 and 2021.
+There were no land sale contract assets or liabilities at May 31, 2023 and 2022.

 With respect to financial services and other revenues, financial services revenues, which are not within the scope of ASC 606, primarily consist of title premium income earned from the provision of title services for homebuyers.
-Other revenues consists of revenue from forfeited customer deposits that is recognized upon cancellation of the home sales contract when the Company is contractually entitled to retain the deposit and other miscellaneous customer revenue that is recognized when the related performance obligation is satisfied.
-Other revenues also include revenues from fee development, development oversight, and/or construction agreements entered into by the Company with third-party property owners.
+Other revenues consist of revenue from forfeited customer deposits that is recognized upon cancellation of the home sales contract when the Company is contractually entitled to retain the deposit and other miscellaneous customer revenue that is recognized when the related performance obligation is satisfied.
+Other revenues also include revenues from fee development, development oversight, and/or construction services pursuant to agreements entered into by the Company with third-party property owners.
 For these types of contracts, the Company recognizes revenue based on the actual total costs it has incurred plus the applicable fee.
 In accordance with ASC 606, the Company applies the percentage-of-completion method, using the cost-to-cost approach, as it most accurately measures the progress of our efforts in satisfying our obligations within the fee building agreements.
 Under this approach, revenue is earned in proportion to total costs incurred divided by total costs expected to be incurred.
 In the course of providing development, development oversight, and/or construction services, the Company routinely subcontracts for services and incurs other direct costs.
-These costs are typically passed through to the property owners and, in accordance with accounting principles generally accepted in the United States ("GAAP"), are included in the Company's financial services and other revenues and cost of sales - financial services and other revenues in the consolidated statements of income.
+These costs are typically passed through to the property owners and, in accordance with GAAP, are included in the Company's financial services and other revenues and cost of sales - financial services and other revenues in the consolidated statements of income.

 ASC 606 provides certain practical expedients that limit some accounting treatments and disclosure requirements.
 Accordingly, we do not disclose the value of unsatisfied performance obligations for contracts with an original expected length of one year or less.
-In addition, the expected revenue to be recognized in any future year relating to unsatisfied performance obligations with an original expected length greater than one year is not material.
+As of May 31, 2023, the expected revenue to be recognized relating to unsatisfied performance obligations for contracts with an original expected length greater than one year is \$117.9 million, all of which is related to fee development, development oversight, and/or construction services pursuant to agreements entered into by the Company with third-party property owners.
+We expect to recognize the revenue relating to unsatisfied performance obligations for contracts with an original expected length greater than one year by the end of fiscal year 2025.